Canga1/rentalflori/README.md

 - **Make a Reservation**: Choose your rental dates and reserve a vehicle.
 - **Manage Reservations**: Users can view or modify their bookings.

-## Screenshots

-*Include screenshots of the main pages or features of the website here to give potential employers a visual understanding of the project.*

 ## Future Enhancements